Having choices is great, but sometimes too many options can be overwhelming.

 Instagram is a perfect sidekick for Facebook.
 It’s geared toward a younger crowd than Facebook, but you’ll still find plenty of patients there.
 Instagram isn’t for readers, it’s the place to catch people’s attention by sharing photos and short videos.
 Use it to share anything from fun behind-the-scenes videos of your team to educational content that helps patients maintain healthy smiles.

 Speaking of video, there’s one other channel that you might not think of right away as “social.”

 Even though everyone has heard of it, people tend to think of YouTube as “that software that plays videos” and not a social media platform.
 It actually has more users than Facebook, and it also happens to be the world’s biggest search engine.
 (Sorry Google.)
 So if you want to be found, YouTube is a great place to be.

 You might be asking why I haven’t mentioned other social platforms like LinkedIn, Twitter, Pinterest, and TikTok.
 They can be useful for some practices or in particular situations, but most of the time dentists just don’t find them worthwhile.

 If you’re ready to get social on any or all of the big three channels, we have something that will be useful.
-The Ultimate Guide to Social Media Marketing for Dental Practices is a great resource to get you started.
+The Ultimate Guide to Social Media Marketing for Dentists is a great resource to get you started.
 Click the link to get your free copy today!

 Thanks for watching!